Content farm

 A content farm or content mill is an organization focused on generating a large amount of web content, often specifically designed to satisfy algorithms for maximal retrieval by search engines, a practice known as search engine optimization (SEO).
-Such organizations often employ freelance creators or use artificial intelligence (AI) tools, with the goal of generating large amounts of content in the shortest time and for the lowest cost.
-The primary goal is to attract as many page views as possible, and thus generate more advertising revenue.
+Such organizations often employ freelance creators or, since 2022, use generative AI tools, with the goal of generating large amounts of content in the shortest time and for the lowest cost.
+The primary goal is to attract as many page views as possible, and thus generate more advertising revenue, at the cost of the accuracy of information.
 The emergence of these media outlets is often tied to the demand for "true market demand" content based on search engine queries.
-Content farms have been criticized for their reliance on sensationalism, misinformation, and, following the 2020s AI boom, a reliance on generative artificial intelligence, all of which have degraded the accuracy of information in circulation.
+Content farms have been criticized for producing misinformation.

 History

-Historically, content farms have outsourced the creation of their content to individuals in poorer countries to enlarge profit margins by keeping workers' pay low.
-These operations increasingly leverage artificial intelligence (AI) tools to generate content at an accelerated pace.
-This content can be anything that circulates on the internet, e.g., videos, news articles, social media posts, or blogs.

-The rise of digital advertising industry incentivized the rise of content farms, as a content creator's ad revenue is proportional to the number of users that visited their content (and by extension, the advertisements alongside it).
+The rise of the digital advertising industry incentivized the rise of content farms.
+Digital advertising revenue is typically proportional to the number of people who have seen an advert, meaning that websites which host advertisements are incentivized to attract as many visitors as possible.
+Techniques like clickbait (misrepresenting the content of a web page in order to draw in viewers) may be used to attract traffic to the often low quality content published by content farms.
+Whether a visitor is satisfied with the content or not, the content farm receives a small amount of advertising revenue for each such visit.
+This model has encouraged the creation of content farms by offering them a means to financial success.
+Although any individual page may not be of interest to internet users, a content farm may still attract many viewers and be able to place many adverts across an enormous number of total web pages, bringing in a large amount of revenue while minimizing costs.